C0sm0cats/SmartGrid/README.md

 ## Known Issues

-- Minimize / Maximize with tiled windows
+- **Minimize / Maximize with tiled windows**
   Currently, minimizing or maximizing a window in a tiled layout may cause unexpected behavior or slight layout glitches.

+> If you have ideas to improve SmartGrid, your code & feedback is always welcome!

 ## Why This Script Exists